oVirt/ovirt-site/source/blog/2016-08-26-up-and-running-with-ovirt-4-0-and-gluster-storage.html.md

 __Storage:__ The hosted engine feature requires NFS, iSCSI, FibreChannel or Gluster storage to house the VM that will host the engine.
 For this walkthrough, I'm using a Gluster arbiter volume, which involves creating a replica 3 Gluster volume with two standard data bricks and a third arbiter brick that stores only file names and metadata, thereby providing an oVirt hosted engine setup with the data consistency it requires, while cutting down significantly on duplicated data and network traffic.

-### Installing oVirt with hosted engine
+### Installing oVirt with Hosted Engine

 I'm starting out with three test machines with 32 GB of RAM and 4 processor cores, running a minimal installation of CentOS 7 with all updates applied.
 I actually do the testing for this howto in VMs hosted on my "real" oVirt setup, but that "real" setup closely resembles what I describe below.

 I've identified a quartet of static IP address on my network to use for this test (three for my virt hosts, and one for the hosted engine).
 In addition, I'm using three other static IPs, on a different network, for Gluster storage.
 I've set up the DNS server in my lab to make these IPs resolve properly, but you can also edit the /etc/hosts files on your test machines for this purpose.

 As I mentioned up top, I'm using gdeploy to automate some of this process.
 I couldn't find an rpm for gdeploy, so I built one with [Fedora's Copr service](https://copr.fedorainfracloud.org/coprs/jasonbrooks/gdeploy/), using the [2.0 branch of gdeploy](https://github.com/gluster/gdeploy/tree/2.0).
 You'll also need ansible, which is available from [EPEL](https://fedoraproject.org/wiki/EPEL), and a gdeploy config file.

 I'm running gdeploy from my first host: